dream80/lucky-blockchain/README.md

 Block Reword :
 total :18six, farmer:12,pool:6 (first month)
-total :6six,  framer:4, pool:2 (first year)
+total :6six,  framer:4, pool:2 (first three year)
-total :6six,  framer:2, pool:1 (three year)
+total :3six,  framer:2, pool:1 (second three years)
-....three year ,half reword
+....three year ,half reword...
+After 12 years, it will remain unchanged

-Special Reword:
+Special Reword(Benefit the latecomers):

 Find the height of the block with the end of 6, and there is a special reward
+Special reword will not be halved, it will remain the same

 ends with 6 , reword 6
 ends with 66 , reword 66